eflautt/ga-data-science/templates/styleguide.md

 ## Important Terms

-##### Intro _(I Do)_
+##### Introduction

 This is what we'll call the beginning of a lesson, when we're mostly just lecturing.
 It'll probably include the history of the topic, how it connects to other topics we've covered, and why it's important.

-##### Demo _(I Do)_
+##### Demo

-This is when we'll be lecturing & probably showing something while we do it.
-We can still throw in interactive techniques, but if this chunk of a lesson is basically showing & talking, it's a demo.
+This is when we'll be showing something while we do it.
+We can also throw in interactive techniques or ask students to perform a task along with us.

-##### Guided Practice _(We Do)_
+##### Guided Practice

-This is when we're demoing, but asking students to code along with us.
-It's also a lot of lecturing, but differs in that it's doing something together with students, and generally to create some end product that you've already demoed.
+This is when we're asking students to do something specific using the information we've just given.
+Walk students through solving a problem or applying this topic to a real world scenario.
+Solving or understanding this should require the use of the lesson topic (in addition to any prior topics).

-##### Independent Practice _(You Do)_
+##### Independent Practice

-This is a name for the chunks of a lesson when you're asking students to do something on their own.
-It probably most often follows a demo or codealong (though not necessarily), and it's intended to get students doing instead of just watching us & zoning out.
+This is a name for the chunks of a lesson when you're asking students to create a deliverable on their own.
+It is often used closer to the end of a lesson (though not necessarily), requiring the use of skills learned in the demo and guided practice sessions.
+It is intended to encapsulate the information and can act as a miniature or practice version of the unit project.